Is Lisbon Safe for Solo Female Travelers? Safety Tips & Local Advice (2025)

 Choosing safe housing

-- See hostels or hotels with 24/7 reception and safe entry system.
+- See hostels or hotels with 24/7 reception and a safe entry system.

 Navigate public transport safely

-- Public transport of Lisbon, including trams, buses and metro, is generally safe.
-However, be cautious during peak hours when the pickpocking is more normal.
+- Public transport in Lisbon, including trams, buses, and the metro, is generally safe.
+However, be cautious during peak hours when pickpocketing is more common.

 - The iconic tram 28, while an experience should be, is known to attract the pickpocket.
 Protect your belongings and avoid carrying precious goods.